Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 ➡️ How average sale price vs. list price impacts your bottom line

-Determining the right list price can take time.
-It also often takes practice to master.
+Determining the right list price can take time and often takes practice to master.
 However, none of this time is free of charge.

-Brokers who understand this metric on an agent-by-agent basis can coach agents most effectively.
+Brokers who understand this metric on an agent-by-agent basis can effectively coach them.

 To save time and help develop your agents’ skill sets quickly, focus on the various aspects of the process: